brianluft/arcadia/project/TASKS.md

 - [ ] Write and flush the output file as we go, so that if the process is killed, we have the output up to that point.

-- [ ] GPT is having trouble identifying grid coordinates from the picture.
+- [x] GPT is having trouble identifying grid coordinates from the picture.
 When GPT asks for a zoomed-in screnshot, give it the zoomed-in screenshot _and_ a fullscreen screenshot with the chosen target rectangle outlined with thick magenta border and its interior tinted magenta, so GPT understands the context of the zoomd-in screenshot.
+    - *🤖 Implemented dual screenshot functionality by creating ScreenshotResult record and TakeScreenshots method in ScreenUse.cs that returns both zoomed and overview images when zoom path is provided.
+Overview image highlights target rectangle with thick magenta border and semi-transparent tint.
+Updated ScreenshotCommand to save both files with "_overview" suffix.
+Modified RunCommand to use new TakeAndSaveScreenshots method, updated CreateContextMessage to accept dual images, and enhanced ProcessScreenshotTool to provide both images to GPT.
+Updated system prompt to explain dual screenshot feature.*
-    - [ ] `ScreenUse`: When a zoom path is specified, generate the fullscreen overview in addition to the zoomed-in shot we currently take, and return them both.
+    - [x] `ScreenUse`: When a zoom path is specified, generate the fullscreen overview in addition to the zoomed-in shot we currently take, and return them both.
-    - [ ] `screenshot` CLI command: When a zoom path is specified, save both generated images to the storage folder.
+    - [x] `screenshot` CLI command: When a zoom path is specified, save both generated images to the storage folder.
-    - [ ] `run` CLI command: If `ScreenUse` produces two images then provide them both to GPT.
+    - [x] `run` CLI command: If `ScreenUse` produces two images then provide them both to GPT.

 # Phase - Code cleanup